Sakrac/x65/docs/eval_functions.md

 # Eval Functions

-Eval Functions are used like symbols in expressions but are always followed by parenthesis with optional arguments.
+Eval functions are used like symbols in expressions, but they are always followed by parentheses with optional arguments.
+They are case-insensitive and can be called with or without a leading dot in many contexts.

 ### DEFINED, DEF

 	.if .def(symbol)
 	.endif

-Evaluates to 1 if the symbol has been defined or 0 if it has not been encountered to this point in the current assembly.
+Evaluates to `1` if the symbol has been defined so far during the current assembly, and `0` otherwise.

 ### REFERENCED

 	.if .referenced(symbol)
 	.endif

-Evaluates to 1 if the symbol has been referenced in the current assembly, the symbol should be defined at this point.
+Evaluates to `1` if the symbol has been referenced in the current assembly.
+The symbol should be defined at this point.

 ### BLANK

 	.if .blank()
 	.endif

-Evaluates to 1 if the contents within the parenthesis is empty, primarily for use within macros.
+Evaluates to `1` if the contents inside the parentheses are empty, which is primarily useful within macros.

 ### CONST

 	if .const(symbol)
 	.endif

-Evaluates to 1 if the symbol has been declared CONST, the symbol should be defined at this point.
+Evaluates to `1` if the symbol has been declared `CONST`.
+The symbol should be defined at this point.

 ### SIZEOF